Awards Dinner 2019

-This year's PFA Scotland Player of the Year Awards will be on Sunday 7th May at Glasgow's Hilton Hotel.
+The 2020/21 PFA Scotland Player of the Year Awards ceremony will take place on Sunday 2nd May 2021.

 Due to the COVID-19 pandemic, the 2019/20 Awards Dinner was unfortunately cancelled.

 That means James Forrest was the last player to be crowned PFA Scotland Player of the Year at the glittering 2019 ceremony.

 The Celtic star took the top prize in another hugely successful night where the players from across all four leagues in Scotland were recognised for their achievements.

 There were winners from across all the leagues with Rangers doing a double - Ryan Kent picking up Young Player of the Year and Aldredo Morelos taking Goal of the Season, voted for by the fans via Sky Sports.

 Kilmarnock's Steve Clarke was voted GMB Scotland Manager of the Year, beating Arbroath's Dick Campbell, Alloa's Jim Goodwin and Ross County duo Stuart Kettlewell and Steven Ferguson.